zivahealth/ziva_bmi_algorithm/README.md

 | Minimum | 40.8 lbs (18.5 kg)   | 3'7" (1.1 m)      | 8     | 12.6 in (32.0 cm)    |
 | Maximum | 481.9 lbs (218.6 kg) | 6'6" (2.0 m)      | 85    | 698.8 in (175 cm)    |

-Because the algorithm is not trained on any data that exceed these thresholds, we rely on the algorithm to generate an accurate score for individuals outside of these ranges.
+Because the algorithm is not trained on any data that exceed these thresholds, we cannot rely on the algorithm to generate an accurate score for individuals outside of these ranges.

+### Multiple Imputation for DXA Data
+Due to missing data in the NHANES dataset, the CDC performed multiple imputation to fill the missing data with highly probable replacement values.
+However, in order to preserve the statistical variation in the replacement values, each missing value in the data is given five imputations of potential replacement values.
+In keeping with proper statistical practices, we trained five different Random Forest models (see more details on this in the next section) for each imputation of body fat percentage data.
+In practice, we our final prediction of the user's body fat percentage is the average of the five outputs from each imputation's model.

 ## Algorithm
-This project uses a random forest algorithm to predict the user's body fat percentage, which is then fed into a polynomial regression model to return a health score between 0 and 1.
+This project uses a random forest algorithm to predict the user's body fat percentage, which is then fed into a polynomial regression model to return a health score between 0 and 1 (or 0-100%).

 We built this polynomial regression algorithm using [this](http://pennshape.upenn.edu/files/pennshape/Body-Composition-Fact-Sheet.pdf) information about healthy body fat percentages.